AI-SDC/SACRO-ML/docs/source/output_format.rst

 JSON Output for MIA attacks
 ===========================

 We standaridised the JSON output both for worst_case and LIRA attacks where possible.
-A generic JSON output strcture is presented as under:
+A generic JSON output structure is presented as under:

 General Structure
 -----------------